kingparra/hpfp/04_-_basic_datatypes/notes.rst

 * review types we have seen in previous chapters;
 * learn about datatypes, type constructors, and data constructors;
 * work with predefined datatypes;
-* introduce boolean functions and if-then-else expressions;
+* introduce control flow with if-then-else expressions;
 * learn more about type signatures and a bit about type classes.